What is in the video collection?

 DVDs in the Main Library are located next to the Class of '51 Reading Room on the second floor; DVDs and VHS on Reserve are held at the Main Circulation Desk, and VHS tapes are in Stack 1, in the Art Stacks.
 In the Music Library, videos are behind the Music Library Circulation Desk, where they can be requested.

-We are continuously replacing VHS with DVD and streaming formats.
-If you notice that we have a title in VHS only, and you require it for a course, please fill out a Video Acquisition Form and we'll try to get it in DVD or streaming format.
+We are continuously replacing VHS with DVD and/or streaming formats.
+If you notice that we have a title in VHS only, and you require it for a course, please fill out a Video Purchase and Streaming License Request Form and we'll try to get it in DVD or streaming format.

 How do I find videos in our collection?